B-Pump/bpump-api/README.md

 ## Contributing

 Contributions are not welcome as this is a project developed for school Olympiads.
 However, you can still report bugs if you find any by opening an issue.
+This would be greatly appreciated !

 ## License